zendesk/multiproc_log_device/README.md

       line - Like none, but ensures that every message always ends with a newline. json - Wrap each line of output in a JSON object with its attributes. logfmt - Wrap each line of output in a logfmt formatting.
-      Custom::Class - The name of a class which will be used to perform the framing; it must respond to #on_message(message, attributes) and be loaded with a --require option.
+      Custom::Class - The name of a class which will be used to perform the framing; it must respond to #on_message(MultiprocLogDevice::Protocol::StructuredLogMessage) and be loaded with a --require option.
         --kill-pgroup                When we receive signals, broadcast them to the child's entire process group, not just the child process itself
     -l, --max-line-length=LENGTH     Max line length to buffer in memory from a child process's output.
 Specify in bytes (also accepts 'k', 'M', and 'G' suffixes).
     -h, --help                       Print this help message